Electricity sector in Finland: Capacity

-As of 2023, the total capacity of power generation in Finland is 17.5 GW.
+As of 2023, the total capacity of power generation in Finland is 19.7 GW.
 However, not all of that is available at the same time and an increasing amount is intermittent generation, mostly from wind power (see below).
+Grid batteries are being installed, such as the 60 MWh Simojoki BESS.

 The national grid operator Fingrid, together with TSOs from other Nordic countries, produces yearly estimates about the availability of power in the winter demand peak.
 In 2019-2020 they estimated a peak Finnish demand of 15.3 GW, during which Finland would have 11.9 GW of production capacity, not including capacity reserves.
 That would have meant a shortfall of 3.4 GW to be imported from neighbors.
 Due to a mild winter and industrial strikes the actual demand peak was only 12.4 GW and availability was never in question.
 No capacity reserve was activated.

+In 2022-23, with imports from Russia ended, there were concerns about availability while Olkiluoto 3 was still in testing.
+Fingrid created a voluntary support mechanism of 500 MW of demand response, which did not need to be called upon.
+For 2023-24, the Energy Authority found that no capacity reserve was needed with OL3 in operation.